7 dead and dozens missing in Russia building collapse

 The head of the Emergencies Ministry, Yevgeny Zinichev, said workers had found seven bodies, the TASS news agency reported, and the local government of Magnitogorsk said as many as 45 people were missing and could be trapped.
 Authorities were racing to find remaining survivors because cold weather was complicating a relief effort that would be difficult even under normal circumstances.

-The temperatures, already frigid during the day at minus 18 degrees Celsius, were expected to drop to about minus 17 at night, leaving anyone trapped vulnerable to exposure.
+The temperatures, already frigid during the day at 0 degrees (minus 18 degrees Celsius), were expected to drop to about minus 17 at night, leaving anyone trapped vulnerable to exposure.
 There were also concerns that other parts of the building might collapse, a spokesman for the Emergencies Ministry said.